-I have appeared in about 40 productions over the past thirty-three years.
+I have appeared in about 40 productions over the past forty years.
 Favourite roles include Eugene Fodor and Junior in (separate productions of) Crazy for You, Mr Fox in Mack and Mabel, Max in The Sound of Music, Freddy in My Fair Lady, Julio in Paint Your Wagon, Marcellus in The Music Man and Grantaire in Les Miserables.

-I hope you enjoy reading the news and reviews at Simon Parris: Man in Chair.
+I hope you enjoy reading the news and reviews at Man in Chair.
 I would love to hear your thoughts on the shows covered here so please feel free to leave your comments.

 Deftly blending uproarious humour with affecting pathos, Benjamin Law’s Torch the Place is a triumph.
 Having supported the writing of Law’s first play through their visionary NEXT STAGE program, Melbourne Theatre Company […]